 Disclosure: this post contains some affiliate links which means if you buy something by clicking the link I will earn a small commission at absolutely no extra cost to you.

-48 Hours in Boston: Day 1
+How to Spend 2 Days in Boston: Day 1

 Neighborhoods: Waterfront, The North End (Little Italy), Downtown, Chinatown, Beacon Hill, Back Bay